sreekarc/Autonmous-A-C/README.md

 My goal for this project was to use a Raspberry Pi 3 to control my A/C and connect it to the cloud.
 My A/C system is pretty old and controlled by an IR Remote, and I wanted to be able to control it with my phone or computer.
-I wanted to be able to use a phone or computer so that I could control my A/C from anywhere, including when I was outside my house, so I decided to use a Raspberry Pi and IR Led.
-Here are the steps to get the Pi ready with code and to make the circuit to control your A/C. To encase the Raspberry Pi and circuit I created and 3D-printed a plastic case.
+I wanted to be able to use a phone or computer to control my A/C from anywhere, including when I was outside my house, so I decided to use a Raspberry Pi and IR Led.
+Here is how I made my old A/C system a little bit smarter.

-(Picture of Case)

 What I used for this Project:

 Raspberry Pi 3

 IR Led

 IR Receiver

 Transistor

 1K Ohm Resistor

 The circuit for this project should look like this:
 ![alt text](https://cdn.instructables.com/FEL/FXOD/J7MFSVLB/FELFXODJ7MFSVLB.LARGE.jpg)